seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Though angel on the outward side!
 How may likeness made in crimes,
 Making practise on the times,
-To draw with idle spiders’ strings
+To draw with idle spiders' strings
 Most ponderous and substantial things!
 Craft against vice I must apply:
 With Angelo to-night shall lie